michalis0/Cloud-and-Advanced-Analytics/labs/10-RAG/README.md

 ### Step 6.1: Manual Evaluation

-RAG does not eliminate the need for evaluation.
-It changes the evaluation question.
-Instead of only asking whether an answer sounds plausible, we ask whether it is supported by retrieved evidence.
+RAG systems still require careful evaluation.
+In this context, the main question is not only whether an answer sounds plausible, but whether it is supported by the documents retrieved from the corpus.

 #### Retrieval failure